temporalio/documentation/docs/typescript/workflows.md

 This section only covers Workflow Timers.

 - There is an unrelated [`sleep` utility function](https://typescript.temporal.io/api/classes/activity.context/#sleep) available in **Activity Context** that is not durable, but is cancellation aware.
 See [the Activities docs for details](/docs/typescript/activities).
 - Timers are unrelated to **Cron Workflows**, which are a Workflow option that you can set for recurring Workflows.
-See [the Workflows docs for details](/docs/typescript/workflows).
+See [the Cron Workflows docs for details](/docs/typescript/clients#scheduling-cron-workflows).
 - If you need to block for an _indefinite_ period of time instead of a set time, you want the `condition` API instead of a timer.
 See [`condition` docs](#condition).

 :::